How Does Wordvice.ai Proofreader Compare to Grammarly?

-One of the most popular options is the use of online proofreading apps and grammar checkers such as Wordvice.ai and Grammarly.
+One of the most popular options is the use of online proofreading apps and grammar checkers such as Wordvice AI's AI Writing Assistant and Grammarly.
 These free online writing apps are packed with cutting-edge features and are often available at very low cost.

-This article compares the new Wordvice.ai research writing checker with the well-known proofreading app Grammarly.
+This article compares the new Wordvice AI Proofreader with the well-known proofreading app Grammarly.
 Find out how to use both and how they can enhance your writing process.

 What is Grammarly?

-Grammarly is the most well-known proofreading app in the world and has become ubiquitous among students and writers of all types.
+Grammarly is one of the most well-known proofreading apps and has become ubiquitous among students and writers of all types.
 It is available as a stand-alone app and browser extension.
 It also integrates with all sorts of platforms such as Microsoft Office 365 and Google Docs.

 As the most feature-rich grammar checker on the market, it’s very useful to use Grammarly as a benchmark when discussing any other proofreading tool.
 However, there are major downsides as you will find out relating to cost and its controversial data collection policy.